How to Build a Back End and an Admin Panel for a Telemedicine App: Features and Cost

 For mobile analytics, we always recommend Google Analytics, Crashlytics, and Flurry.

-Send push notifications to both patient and doctors to inform them about upcoming appointments, updates to your policies, special offers, and so on.
+Send push notifications to both patients and doctors to inform them about upcoming appointments, updates to your policies, special offers, and so on.
 You can group users according to their demographics, activities, or other parameters to send targeted notifications.

 Through a notification center in your admin panel, you can also automate your notifications and send them at a certain time to a certain audience or after a certain feature is used in your app.